 I had been living in Madrid for a couple of years and decided I wanted to go back to school to study art therapy.
 I had been planning to go to Goldsmiths in London because they have a well-recognized art therapy program.
 I needed some time to get a portfolio together and write my application.
-I had decided to come to Barcelona for the year of preparation because I had always liked it and thought of it as a fun city so wanted to give it a go for a year.
+I had decided to come to Barcelona for the year of preparation because I had always liked it and thought of it as a fun city so wanted to give it a shot for a year.
 When I discovered the art therapy program here I ended up staying and studying in Barcelona.

 Art therapy is a therapeutic process that uses art as a tool for a means of expression.
 Often art therapy is helpful for people who have trouble expressing themselves verbally.
 Emphasis is placed on process rather than product so the goal is not to create a beautiful piece of art.
 The goal is to concentrate on how the art is made so that this can lead to self-discovery.

-In a psychodynamic approach the therapist and client use the artistic expression, principally created by the client, as a way of discovering and uncovering who the person truly is.
+In a psychodynamic approach, the therapist and client use the artistic expression, principally created by the client, as a way of discovering and uncovering who the person truly is.
 This path to self-discovery is key to helping the individual deal and resolve inner conflicts with oneself and the world.

-I believe that when someone makes something, anything, and they can see it and look at, such as a piece of art work, it can make them feel good and productive about themselves.
+I believe that when someone makes something, anything, and they can see it and look at, such as a piece of artwork, it can make them feel good and productive about themselves.
 Sometimes people make a piece of artwork that they are not happy with or wish to get rid of.
-In art therapy the person learns to accept these feelings of failure and embrace them.
+In art therapy, the person learns to accept these feelings of failure and embrace them.
 I think it’s a really good way to get unconscious thought processes out into the open and a way to discover ones internal reality.

 Both children and adults benefit from art therapy.
-For most children art making is a very natural process.
+For most children, art-making is a very natural process.
 We may start drawing before we even start talking.
-For children art making is play and in observing their process many symbolic messages about what they are going through can be conveyed.
+For children art-making is play and in observing their process many symbolic messages about what they are going through can be conveyed.

-With adults art making can be an opportunity to return to this feeling of play by making art.
+With adults, art-making can be an opportunity to return to this feeling of play by making art.
 We are educated to put a value on art and art therapy can help break this understanding of how art can really be used.
-As children we are more comfortable with process-oriented actions.
+As children, we are more comfortable with process-oriented actions.
 Art therapy for adults can help them to return to a process-oriented action rather than an emphasis put on the product.

 I think all children could benefit really.
 I think change and learning can be quite difficult for kids.
 They go through so many growth phases that art therapy can help in so many ways.

-It seems that now a days children have such busy schedules with so many different after school activities that they don’t get any chance to relax and be at one with their emotional self.
+It seems that nowadays children have such busy schedules with so many different after school activities that they don’t get any chance to relax and be at one with their emotional self.
 This constant over stimulation results in competitive behavior, bullying, self-demanding behaviors, and a lot of insecurity.
 I think art therapy provides a space of open exploration and discovery that can help in children developing their creative resources and is a source for understanding their emotions.

 There are so many social dynamics between the children that art therapy can help with.
 I think especially with group art therapy it can really help children to learn to empathize with one another and deal with any conflicts that arise.
-This breaking down of the idea of a finished product and learning to openly express themselves in a group can help provide an emotional support to be developed among them.
+This breaking down of the idea of a finished product and learning to openly express themselves in a group can help provide emotional support to be developed among them.